-An article on alleged metaphysics in the C3 movement is a classic example of the way in which chookwatch uses the control element of what I call ‘switchcraft’ to compel its readers to believe one person is saying something whilst quoting another.
+An article on alleged metaphysics in the C3 movement is a classic example of the way in which churchwatcher uses the control element of what I call ‘switchcraft’ to compel its readers to believe one person is saying something whilst quoting another.

-I’ve noticed that chookwatch does it on several posts, but this is such a beauty I believe it bears scrutiny.
-Here you will have an opportunity to see how self-appointed discerners like the chookwatch sites operate, and why I suggest it is a form of ‘switchcraft’, which I here define as magic using slight of hand through suggestion and distraction to compel a person to believe one thing when they are being presented with another.
+I’ve noticed that churchwatcher does it on several posts, but this is such a beauty I believe it bears scrutiny.
+Here you will have an opportunity to see how self-appointed discerners like the churchwatcher sites operate, and why I suggest it is a form of ‘switchcraft’, which I here define as magic using slight of hand through suggestion and distraction to compel a person to believe one thing when they are being presented with another.
 More on this later.

 The article is titled ‘Phil Pringle Influenced By Occult/ New Thought/ Metaphysical Cult Teachings’, though, ironically, it is the writer of the post who uses imaginative suggestion to present his point.

 A different gospel

 From the outset you should be aware that churchwatcher uses information from D. R. McConnell’s book A Different Gospel, which was originally a thesis for a masters degree written at Oral Roberts University in 1982.
 In it McConnell strives to demonstrate that Word of Faith is a cult by steering the reader carefully in the direction of locating a founder of a movement.

 Thus he creates a premise, of his own design, and which all Word of Faith ministers would consider inaccurate, because, simply, the concept of the word faith is Biblical and not a separate movement birthed by any individual.
 But, to illustrate his point, McConnell must have an originator to scrutinise.